 - If a student wants to take his dependent family member(s) –spouse and /or children- – they need to obtain individual Form I-20s but are not required to pay the SEVIS fee.

 Student Visa application process

-The application process for student visa can be summarized under following headings:
+The application process for a student visa can be summarized under the following headings: